-But, just as quickly as it came, it would disappear.
+Just as quickly as it came, it would disappear.

 My worry consumed me.

 Leaving for work each morning, I’d pray I would not receive a call.
-I’d pray that he would be OK.

 After three years of part-time work in the classroom, I had this sense that I just needed to stay home with him.
 He was officially going to be of school age the following year, and I knew in my gut that I needed to be his teacher.